 Such peer support and crisis referral programs have been established in the law for firefighters and law enforcement officers.
-To ensure a level of trust and openness within these programs, information disclosed within these programs is provided confidentiality and disclosure restrictions, with some exceptions.
+To ensure a level of trust and openness within these programs, information disclosed within these programs is provided confidentially and disclosure restrictions, with some exceptions.
 Peer support team members are also provided qualified immunity from civil damages to incentivize them to provide these critical services.
-This bill requires emergency ambulance providers to make such services available to their employees upon request.
+This bill creates such a program for EMS personnel.